-The following syndromes have potential therapeutic effectiveness using Neurofeedback:
+The following syndromes have published evidence of effectiveness using Neurofeedback:

 The material to be presented in this page and all subsidiary pages at this site includes many results which have been obtained in a clinical setting, and they do not yet have grounding in research under more controlled conditions.
 They must therefore be regarded as preliminary and experimental.